kjosib/mistake/docs/Road Map.md

 ## Bits yet to implement:

-* More operations on the internal notion of a "dimension" and in particular validating scalars.
+* More operations on the internal notion of a "dimension":
+  * validating scalars.
+  * validating ranges/intervals/sets.
+(Intervals only when the dimension has a natural order.)
+  * validating order-type relops that there must be a natural order. (or provided collation?)
 * Compare the argument and the relation to the type of the dimension.
+  * I've forgotten what this means.
 * Pluggable API for query predicates
   * Maybe a couple different API levels for more or less sophisticated plug-ins?
 * Filter on predicates derived from mappings
+  * that is to say, apply a map and a filter without changing the "space"?
 * Syntax for trivial "get-attribute" mappings, along with appropriate de-sugaring
 * Natural syntax for predicate composition